stephenajulu/ajulusthoughts2/content/_index.md

 ---
 hero:
-  heading: Welcome to Ajulu's Thoughts - Stephen Ajulu's Informative Blog.
-Here we
+  heading: Welcome to Ajulu's Thoughts - an informative blog where we talk about tech,
-    talk about tech, cybersecurity, lifestyle, finance, investments and more.
+    cybersecurity, lifestyle, finance, investments, branding, self-improvement, apps, and more.
   maxWidthPX: "652"
 seo:
   image: "/images/about.png"